Integralist/integralist.co.uk/content/posts/vim.md

 ## Filtering quickfix and location list results

 What's interesting about 'quickfix' and 'location' lists is that you can further filter their results.
-Now, admittedly if you're using a third-party plugin like [Ack](https://github.com/mileszs/ack.vim), then you have complete control over the search pattern with additional flags that help to filter the number of results.
+Now, admittedly if you're using a third-party plugin like [Ack](https://github.com/mileszs/ack.vim), then yes you do have more control over the search pattern using additional flags provided by a third-party plugin that will help to filter the number of results, but I'd argue there are still situations where you need even _more_ fine grained control over what's displayed in the quickfix/location lists.

-But if you're using the built-in Vim search (e.g. `vimgrep`/`lvimgrep` or even a custom configured `grep` to use an external command) then the amount of control you have can be limited.
+If you've taken the purist (i.e. no plugins) approach, then using the built-in Vim search (e.g. `vimgrep`/`lvimgrep` or even a custom configured `grep` to use an external command) will not offer much in the way of configuring the filtering of results (at the end of the day these built-in tools are useful but limited).

-So if that's a position you find yourself in, then you can utilise either [`Cfilter`](https://vimhelp.org/quickfix.txt.html#%3ACfilter) or [`Lfilter`](https://vimhelp.org/quickfix.txt.html#%3ALfilter) to filter your search results.
-These two commands are internal Vim plugins that need to be loaded using Vim's [`packadd`](https://vimhelp.org/repeat.txt.html#%3Apackadd) command (I actually have this added to my [`.vimrc`](https://github.com/Integralist/dotfiles/blob/master/.vimrc#L73-L75) as I always forget to call `packadd`).
+So what additional tools does Vim provide to us?
+In this case you can utilise either [`Cfilter`](https://vimhelp.org/quickfix.txt.html#%3ACfilter) or [`Lfilter`](https://vimhelp.org/quickfix.txt.html#%3ALfilter) to filter your search results.
+These two commands are internal Vim plugins that need to be loaded using Vim's [`packadd`](https://vimhelp.org/repeat.txt.html#%3Apackadd) command (I actually have this added to my [`.vimrc`](https://github.com/Integralist/dotfiles/blob/master/.vimrc#L75-L77) as I always forget to call `packadd`).

-Here is an example of how to use it.
+Here is an example of how to use `Cfilter`.
 I'm going to search for the phrase "vim" across my blog, which ends up returning quite a few results across multiple files.
 Turns out I'm only interested in files that are Markdown files and so I need to filter the results to only show me those files...

 > **NOTE**: Sure you could use [`wildignore`](https://vimhelp.org/options.txt.html#%27wildignore%27) (or maybe even [`suffixes`](https://vimhelp.org/options.txt.html#%27suffixes%27), although it won't solve our problem, only alleviate it slightly) but it's really a _hammer_ solution, where we want a scalpel.